 How you can cut the tax burden

-- CHF 6'768 for employees and self-employed individuals who pay into a pension fund.
+- CHF 6883 for employed persons who are insured in a pension fund.

 Anyone who wants to privately handle the burden of fulfilling the maximum amount is free to do so, but they cannot benefit from the tax advantages of tied pension provision.
 The additional capital invested in Pillar 3b, also called free pensions, can also be invested and purchased according to the contractual provisions of the respective investment.

 Capital paid into Pillar 3a is intended solely for pensions and is therefore not readily available for release.
 In this case, an account can be disbursed in the pension plan for a period of 5 years before and after the statutory retirement age.
 In addition to regular subscription clauses, there are situations where it is possible to withdraw from the retirement plan, including:

 - To finance a self-contained property, as this is also considered a retirement provision